lzilioli/plex-to-pushcut/README.md

   // by running this app and observing its console output
   // when you play or pause the player with this app running
   players: string[];
+  // Key to be associated with the throttle event for this notification
+  // if specified, this notification will only be sent once every
+  // throttleTimeout, no matter how many times the webhook fires.
+  throttleKey: string,
+  // Amount of time, in milliseconds, to wait until sending this same
+  // NotificationAction along to Pushcut
+  throttleTimeout: 1000 * 60 * 15, /* 15 minutes */
+  // Payload to send to pushcut when this Action Set is matched by
+  // an incoming payload
   notificationPayload: PushcutNotificationPayload;
 }